Anus448/OO-fractals/README.md

 # OO-fractals
 A Python tkinter application featuring multiple interconnected classes for drawing and printing lines using point and pen objects with built-in tkinter functionality.
 The project demonstrates object-oriented design principles by linking custom classes together to create a comprehensive line drawing system.

+This project implements a comprehensive line drawing application using Python's tkinter library with an object-oriented approach.
+The application features multiple interconnected classes including Point, Pen, and custom tkinter components that work together to create and display lines on a graphical interface.
+The modular design demonstrates effective class linking and inheritance principles, allowing for flexible line creation and rendering.
+Users can interact with the drawing canvas through various tools and methods, showcasing the integration of custom objects with tkinter's built-in functionality.
+This project serves as an excellent example of combining GUI programming with object-oriented design patterns in Python.